rohan2jos/Python-api/readme.md

 			- If the store is found, we return a jsonified store
 			- If the store is not found, we return a jsonified message telling the store was not found

+A screenshot of the GET endpoint for /store/<name> returning a particular store by name is shown below:

 ![first_api_get_store_by_name](https://user-images.githubusercontent.com/12286807/31321479-62ce810c-ac4c-11e7-9379-24fdf90e78ef.jpg)